 “In general, if you have a treatment that’s working, it’s best to take it as far as you can on your own" without selling to big drug companies, Sorensen told The Inquirer in September 2018.
 “We want to get this on the U.S. market as soon as possible.”

-In October, gene therapy developer Cabaletta Bio Inc. of Radnor netted $66 million after selling its first shares (CABA) on the Nasdaq at $11 each.
+In October, gene therapy developer Cabaletta Bio Inc. of Philadelphia netted $66 million after selling its first shares (CABA) on the Nasdaq at $11 each.
 The stock closed at its initial price Thursday.

 Cabaletta is building and testing engineered T-cell genetic therapies targeting patients with B-cell medicated autoimmune diseases, targeting mutant cells that harm a patient’s ability to fight diseases, while sparing healthy ones.